Dmitriy-Kutas/Angular5-Firebase-CRUD-Demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.

+## Demo Link

+You can see my demo in [here](https://ppwebmaster.000webhostapp.com/angular5-firebase/).

 ## Environment

 Change firebase config information in `src/environments/environment.ts` into your info.